 Open Shows

-Each year Crossroads hosts three open shows to welcome new and established artists, as well as an emerging artist/student show in January.
+Each year Crossroads hosts three open shows to welcome new and established artists, including an emerging artist/student show in January.

-September Open Regional "Art at the Crossroads" is the largest and most beloved show of the year.
+September Open Regional "Art at the Crossroads" is the largest and most beloved show of the year sponsored by Ashgrove Cement.
 It is a judged show with awards and cash prizes equaling 2,400 dollars for artists in a variety of mediums.
 This includes the $1000 Barbara Wilbur Family Fund Award!
-The theme for the Wilbur award in 2025 is Sculpture.
+The theme for the Wilbur award in 2026 "A Unique Lens."
+The award will recognize a fresh and novel approach to the work's subject, design or other elements of the composition.
+Examples might include a bird in flight caught from an unusual viewpoint; or an abstract pattern of colors creating a perplexing presentation of space.

 CALL FOR ARTISTS for these shows will be in the Forms Library on the Website and in the bolded imbedded links above.